dldinternet/stackify/README.md

 * This feature enhancement now enables us to pass cloudformation outputs to SimpleDB.
 This is useful when building inter-dependent projects
 * IAM Roles tested and work without having to define role (Boto 2.6+)
+* The timestamp has changed on new Cloudformation stacks, must use Boto >= 2.9.9, Updated setup.py (https://github.com/boto/boto/issues/1582)